rust-lang/blog.rust-lang.org/posts/Rust-1.86.0.md

 }
 ```

-The same would work with any other kind of (smart)-pointer, like `Arc<dyn Trait> -> Arc<dyn Supertrait>` or `*const dyn Trait -> *const dyn Supertrait`.
+The same would work with any other kind of (smart-)pointer, like `Arc<dyn Trait> -> Arc<dyn Supertrait>` or `*const dyn Trait -> *const dyn Supertrait`.

-Previously this would require a workaround in the form of an `upcast` method in the `Trait` itself (and that would work only for one kind of reference/pointer).
+Previously this would have required a workaround in the form of an `upcast` method in the `Trait` itself, for example `fn as_supertrait(&self) -> &dyn Supertrait`, and this would work only for one kind of reference/pointer.
 Such workarounds are not necessary anymore.

-Note that this adds a new _safety invariant_  to raw pointers — if a pointer points to a trait object, vtable must be valid for that trait.
-This means that "leaking" a raw pointer to a trait object with an invalid vtable into safe code may lead to undefined behavior.
+Note that this means that raw pointers to trait objects carry a non-trivial invariant: "leaking" a raw pointer to a trait object with an invalid vtable into safe code may lead to undefined behavior.
+It is not decided yet whether creating such a raw pointer temporarily in well-controlled circumstances causes immediate undefined behavior, so code should refrain from creating such pointers under any conditions (and Miri enforces that).

-Trait upcasting may be especially useful with the `Any` trait, as it allows upcasting your trait object to `dyn Any` to call the downcast methods.
-Whereas before you'd have to write workarounds for this or use external crates.
+Trait upcasting may be especially useful with the `Any` trait, as it allows upcasting your trait object to `dyn Any` to call `Any`'s downcast methods, without adding any trait methods or using external crates.

 ```rust
 use std::any::Any;